BIG OIL v THE PLANET

 Unless you are a staunch supporter of the right, you must get the same feeling I get.
 Our leaders don't govern for the people, the economy or the environment.
 They govern for something else.
 As an example, the yellow vest riots in France, the UK environmental failure, UK involvement in the oil wars and, Australia's economic and renewables failure.
 In each case, these governments sell arms in oil wars, promote fossil fuel and undermine renewable energy on behalf of the globally entrenched and politically influential fossil fuel industry.

 This explains right-wing government inaction on climate change...
 No, no-one is game to say it...
 Our leaders are completely insane but, not so stupid as to realise that the "politics of fear" and false narrative keep them in power.
 Power and money to themselves and a green light for those they represent.
-They don't care about destroying the planet, with carbon emissions, because they work for the fossil fuel industry and not their fellow countrymen.
-If you read on you will realise that we have been ripped off and deceived by a bunch of lying, murderous bastards who don't give a crap about you, me, society or the planet.
+Their vow of office to protect society above all else is quickly forgotten.
+They work for the fossil fuel industry and not their fellow countrymen.

 The East, and the West, play the same murderous game for control of depleting oil and natural gas reserves.
 To prevent all out war we need a balance of power and we also need to be prepared for war but, that’s not the message here, that just feeds the war machine and stakeholders.
 The message here, is to telegraph the drivers of climate change denial and, once again, to understand what the civilised world is up against.